Sailor Moon (TV series): Home releases

 In Japan, Sailor Moon received VHS releases during its run.
 The first VHS was released on July 25, 1993.
 Sailor Moon did not receive a DVD release until 2002.
 Mass-produced individual six-episode DVDs were released beginning on May 21, 2002.
 On January 25, 2017, the Blu-ray collection of the series was released from June 14 during the franchise's 25th anniversary as Pretty Guardian Sailor Moon, and each seasons consisted 23 episodes per volume.

 In 2014, Viz Media announced plans to release the series in both Blu-ray Disc and DVD format, with the first set released on November 11, 2014.
 In addition, the first twenty-three episodes of their redub premiered on the streaming sites, Hulu and Neon Alley, beginning September 5, 2014.
-The first part of season one was released on DVD and Limited Edition Blu-ray on November 11, 2014 and the second part was released on February 10, 2015.
+The first part of season one was released on DVD and Limited Edition Blu-ray on November 11, 2014, and the second part was released on February 10, 2015.
 The last part of the anime series was released on November 12, 2019.

 Films

 During the series' broadcast run, three theatrical animated Sailor Moon films were produced: Sailor Moon R: The Movie (1993), Sailor Moon S: The Movie (1994), and Sailor Moon SuperS: The Movie (1995).
 The films were released in December to line up with the winter vacations of Japanese schools.
-They were typically double features paired up with other anime films, and were thus usually an hour or less in length.
+The films were typically double features paired up with other anime films, and were thus usually an hour or less in length.
 Each film features an original story that takes place during the season it is based on.